-The heads-extended microswitch is actuated each time the carriage moves the heads into the disk pack area and provides the servo control system with heads extended or heads retracted status.
+The heads-extended microswitch (see Figure 3-27) is actuated each time the carriage moves the heads into the disk pack area and provides the servo control system with heads extended or heads retracted status.
 The off-rack microswitch is actuated only if the servosystem drives the carriage into the outer end stop.